 Brief Overview of What We’re Doing

-Delta Institute (Delta), with funding from the Great Lakes Protection Fund, is partnering with municipalities throughout our region to identify the barriers to implementing green infrastructure in Great Lakes communities.
-We are engaging specifically with mid-sized municipalities in Illinois, Indiana, Michigan, and Wisconsin that are disproportionately impacted by flooding and have above-average Social Vulnerability Index scores (per US CDC/ASTDR assessment).
+Delta Institute (Delta), with funding from the Great Lakes Protection Fund, partnered with municipalities throughout our region to identify the barriers to implementing green infrastructure in Great Lakes communities.
+We engaged specifically with mid-sized municipalities in Illinois, Indiana, Michigan, and Wisconsin that are disproportionately impacted by flooding and have above-average Social Vulnerability Index scores (per US CDC/ASTDR assessment).

-Specifically, our project team is engaging a cohort of approximately 10+ municipalities in a focused user research process to understand existing municipal approaches to green infrastructure implementation while uncovering the barriers that impede expanding and implementing green infrastructure.
-We’ll then identify possible solutions to help municipalities overcome these barriers so that more communities are able to mitigate flooding, improve water quality, and create green spaces for residents through green infrastructure.
+Specifically, our project team engaged a cohort of approximately 10+ municipalities in a focused user research process to understand existing municipal approaches to green infrastructure implementation while uncovering the barriers that impede expanding and implementing green infrastructure.
+We then identified possible solutions to help municipalities overcome these barriers so that more communities are able to mitigate flooding, improve water quality, and create green spaces for residents through green infrastructure.

 Partners

-Delta Institute is deeply appreciative to the Great Lakes Protection Fund (GLPF) for selecting us to manage this important project.
-Delta Institute would also like to thank our project partners for contributing their thoughts and acumen to our work:
+Delta Institute is deeply appreciative to the Great Lakes Protection Fund (GLPF) for selecting us to manage this important project, both during its design phase described on this webpage and on our ongoing implementation scope.
+Delta Institute would also like to thank our many project partners for contributing their thoughts and acumen to our work.